 The bottom line

 Should you get a dreaded diagnosis, find yourself a gynecologic oncologist.
 You may have to look around to find one and you may have to travel a bit outside your home area.
 There aren’t enough of these specialists being trained so you’ll likely only find them in larger cities.
 Less than 60% of patients don’t see a doctor who specializes in these cancers and that’s unfortunate.
 I was lucky enough to live in a metropolitan area when my cancer was found and I was referred to an outstanding doctor.
 I cannot credit her enough – she was outstanding.
 You can use this site www.foundationforwomenscancer.org to locate a specialist closest to you.

 Please don’t think this is about pitting breast cancer against other female cancers.
 That’s not the point at all.
 But as women, we need to be aware of the various health risks we have so that we can monitor our own health and inform our doctors when something isn’t right.

 I would have liked to have known my grandmother.
 I also know that my aunt wanted to live long enough to see her own grandbabies.
-And I’m grateful that my cancer was caught before it spread.
+And I’m beyond grateful that my cancer was caught before it spread.
 It would be wonderful to read a report stating that ALL female cancers are decreasing and that women are living longer, healthier lives.
 That, my friends, is the point.